-FINISH Priming Multi-Pro is suitable for use in semi exposed external applications and areas where occasional damp may occur providing the boards are correctly primed and painted prior to fixing.
+FINISH Priming Multi-pro is suitable for use in semi exposed external applications and areas where occasional damp may occur providing the boards are correctly primed and painted prior to fixing.
 This will protect the boards, control the absorbability for the finishing coat and improve adhesion.
 The substrate should be structurally sound and dry and boards should be primed with a brush as this will ensure the board has full coverage (including edges) with the acrylic based primer.
-Sheet Jointing & Taping Before applying the final finish layer, the joints should be embedded with a flexible tile adhesive and 50mm alkaline resistant tape to provide extra strength (figure v) Paint / Wallpaper Boards can be painted with emulsion or oil based paints.
-Advice from coatings' manufacturers regarding surface preparation, sealing and finish coat should be adhered to (figure vi) Tiling Apply tile adhesive in accordance with the manufacturer's guidelines.
+Sheet Jointing & Taping Before applying the final finish layer, the joints can be embedded with a filler and reinforced with alkaline resistant mesh to provide extra strength (figure v) Paint / Wallpaper Boards can be painted with emulsion or oil based paints.
+Advice from coatings' manufacturers regarding surface preparation, sealing and finish coat should be adhered to (figure vi).
+Tiling Apply tile adhesive in accordance with the manufacturer's guidelines.
 If a primer is required prior to application of tile adhesive then an acrylic base primer should be brushed on to all edges and receiving face.
 Fixtures & Fittings When attaching any object, all fixings should be made directly into studs or into a nogging fixed firmly between the studs.